Brentford’s current stadium, Griffin Park, is famous for having a pub at every corner of the ground.

 Right-winger Mbeumo has been an instant success since joining from Ligue 2’s Troyes.

-The arrivals of centre-backs Ethan Pinnock and Pontus Jansson mean the Bees’ boast the best defensive record in the league at this stage of the season.
+The arrivals of centre-backs Ethan Pinnock and Pontus Jansson mean the Bees’ boast the second-best defensive record in the league at this stage of the season.

 While Mathias Jensen (formerly of Celta Vigo) and Christian Norgaard (ex-Fiorentina) have established themselves in midfield.